LucianoGanga/mongoose-tree-ancestors/README.md

 # mongoose-tree-ancestors - Introduction

 Do you ever wanted to integrate a Tree Structure with documents refering to a parent, and the parent of the parent, avoiding a recursive function?
-Probably not, but if you ever think about that, you will be loosing time.
+Probably not, but if you ever think about that, you will be loosing a lot of time.

 Instead of that, you can apply a data structure called ** Mongoose Tree Structure with an Array of Ancestors ** .
 What's that?

 Take a look in the official Mongoose Documentation clicking [here](https://docs.mongodb.org/manual/tutorial/model-tree-structures-with-ancestors-array/) to know more about that.

 - Ok, nice introduction, but...
-What do you do with your module?
+What does your module do?
-- Well, let's find out!

-Let's say that you liked the Mongoose Structure described above.
-Now, you want to implement it, as a way to easily go through all the parents of your document without a recursive function or a complicated query, but...
+- Well, let's say you are implementing the Mongoose Structure described above.
+Now, you will need to keep updated an array with all the ancestors, in each of the documents.
-What do you need to do?
+- Wait, but if I do that, I'll have to update everything everytime I do a change in the tree structure :(
-Yes, you have to keep track by yourself of all the modifications in your collection, knowing everytime a parent changes, it's deleted, or know when a element's parent is edited in the tree.
+- Yes, you will have to keep track by yourself of all the modifications in your collection, knowing everytime a parent changes, it's deleted, or it's edited in the tree.

-## So, what does mongoose-tree-ancestors do?
+## Ok, just tell me what does mongoose-tree-ancestors do already!

-It just keeps track of all the changes for you.
-It's hooked to all the mongoose operations (update, findOneAndUpdate, save, remove and findOneAndRemove).
+It keeps track of all the changes for you.
+It's hooked to all the mongoose operations (update, findOneAndUpdate, save, remove and findOneAndRemove) you do through your model.

-Everytime you do an operation over a document with a parent, this module will keep updated the array of ancestors for each of them.
+Everytime you do an operation over a document, this module will keep updated the array of ancestors for you.

 Now, let's see how to use it...